Can NovaGold Resources Inc. (AMEX:NG) Offer Investors Safety?

 Is the stock of NG attractive?

-In related news, Vice President & CFO, Ottewell David A. sold 34,525 shares of the company’s stock in a transaction that recorded on Apr 16.
-The sale was performed at an average price of 12.44, for a total value of 429,491.
-As the sale deal closes, the Director, Walsh Anthony P. now sold 24,984 shares of the company’s stock, valued at 289,814.
-Also, Director, Levental Igor sold 59,561 shares of the company’s stock in a deal that was recorded on Apr 15.
-The shares were price at an average price of 11.39 per share, with a total market value of 678,400.
-Following this completion of acquisition, the Director, Nauman Clynton R. now holds 75,195 shares of the company’s stock, valued at 858,727.
+In related news, President and CEO, Lang Gregory A. sold 81,032 shares of the company’s stock in a transaction that recorded on May 01.
+The sale was performed at an average price of 11.05, for a total value of 895,404.
+As the sale deal closes, the Vice President & CFO, Ottewell David A. now sold 34,525 shares of the company’s stock, valued at 429,491.
+Also, Director, Walsh Anthony P. sold 24,984 shares of the company’s stock in a deal that was recorded on Apr 16.
+The shares were price at an average price of 11.60 per share, with a total market value of 289,814.
+Following this completion of acquisition, the Director, Levental Igor now holds 59,561 shares of the company’s stock, valued at 678,400.
 In the last 6 months, insiders have changed their ownership in shares of company stock by 23.80%.